wp-plugins/app-store-assistant/readme.txt

 * Request: Option to search for Apps no longer available and change post to "Pending Review"
 * Added: ----------------Option to rebuild cache same method as FI Rebuild
 * Request: iBooks support [Thanks rnakoneshny]
-* Request: separate the elements of appDetails, ex. appVersion, appCreateBy, appReleseDate, etc. [Thanks Jomasher]
+* Request: separate the elements of appDetails, ex. appVersion, appCreateBy, appReleaseDate, etc. [Thanks Jomasher]
-* Request: replace far-fetched PHP in get_excerpt_by_id() function with a simple WP function called wp_trim_words()

 == Changelog ==

+= 6.6.1 =
+* Added: Dashboard widget "Search for apps"
+* Added: You can now search for an app by name or App ID [Thanks Aslan Guseinov]
+* Added: Featured Images now work if cache is disabled
+* Added: Add missing categories to ASA posts [Thanks Aslan Guseinov]
+* Fixed: Featured Image was set to a size of 1x1
+* Changed: Featured Image functions replaced
+* Changed: Cleaned up search form and results
+* Fixed: Links in WP Admin Bar
+* Fixed: ASA Excerpt Builder now processes shortcodes with link instead of id
+* Changed: Moved Rebuild Featured Images to Rebuild menu
+* Added: I18n aka Localization is supported via POT file for admin area

 = 6.6.0 =
 * Added: Added listing of Tracks for Albums [Thanks kittyj]